 Supplemental Security Income ("SSI") benefits are different than Social Security Disability ("SSD") benefits.
-SSI benefits are designed to be a "supplement" to SSD benefits, if your monthly SSD benefit is a low amount of money.
+SSI benefits are designed to be a "supplement" to SSD benefits, paid to you if your monthly SSD benefit is a low amount of money.
 In order to be eligible for SSI benefits you must be disabled, but you must also qualify financially by not having significant assets (a cabin, snowmobiles, a boat) or money (more than $2000 saved in the bank).
 The financial asset rules that govern SSI are complex and you may need legal help to navigate your eligibility.

 Cannon Disability Law can help you file your application for SSI benefits and tell you, over the phone, if you or your child are eligible to apply for benefits.
 Call us or fill out our contact form and we will answer your questions for free about obtaining SSI benefits.